ayeressian/bunnycdn-storage-deploy/README.md

     accessKey: "${{ secrets.STORAGE_KEY }}"
 ```

-## Purge a pull zone
+## 5. Storage Remove

-Github actions that can purge a pull zone.
+Github actions that can remove old storage zones using a `startsWith` filter.
+Useful when creating a new storage zone for each new release.

+Example: Having created 4 storage zones: `frontend-v1.0.0`, `frontend-v1.0.1`, `frontend-v1.0.2`, `frontend-v1.0.3`.
+This actions can be used to remove the two old releases by specifying the parameters startsWith=frontend-v and keepLast=2.

 ### Inputs